Live honey bee removal specialists

 There are two main options for the removal of honey bees that have colonised a wall cavity.

-The least intrusive is to carry out a trapout, the result of which is the removal of the bees and the honey, main disadvantage of using this method is that it takes 6 weeks or more and generally needs to be carried out during the late spring and summer months although there are various options on how this is done dependent upon the circumstances and the desired outcome.
+The least intrusive is referred to as a trapout, the result of which is the removal of the bees and the honey, main disadvantage of using this method is that it takes 6 weeks or more and generally needs to be carried out during the late spring and summer months although there are various options on how this is done dependent upon the circumstances and the desired outcome.

 The second method involves the removal of sufficient bricks, boarding or plasterboard to access the colony to enable the complete removal of the comb, the honey and the bees.
 This maybe carried out from within the property or from the outside of the property dependent upon circumstances and accessibility.
 This method offers a fairly immediate solution for the removal of the bees.

 When honey bees occupy a chimney space it is usually one of two scenarios or on occasion a combination of the two.

 Often bees will find there way between a gas flue or solid fuel burner flue and the original chimney, more often than not it’s the space between a gas flue and the original chimney.
 In situations such as this we need to utilise a gas engineer to decommission and remove the gas fire so that we may then carry out our work and for the fire to then be recommissioned.

 The second scenario is where honey bees have colonised a chimney space that has been capped, be it with a chimney cap (that are rarely designed to keep wasps and bees from setting up home) or as a stone or concrete slab over the chimney as part of the flaunching.
 In these circumstances we are able to remove the comb, honey and wax.
 We have not yet needed to dismantle a chimney to do this (not saying we haven’t felt like using a stick of dynamite on the odd occasion).